Saving Your Work

 For saving and loading our work, essential functions and commands (to be typed in the Exec) are:

-FILELST: Gives a list of all files currently loaded in the environment.
+FILELST: A variable that contains all files currently loaded in the environment.

 Last updated